DSAatUSU/MOOPer_grade_prediction/README.md

-## Graph Embedding for Grade Prediction in MOOCs
+## Enhancing the Performance of Automated Grade Prediction in MOOC using Graph Representation Learning

 ### Authors: Soheila Farokhi, Aswani Yaramala